Singkit-Hoi/Capstone-Project/README_zh.md

 - 模型：**Qwen2.5-0.5B-Instruct**（Hugging Face）；
 - 框架：**LLaMA-Factory**（作者：*hiyouga*）。
-- 数据集 **What Disease does this Patient Have?
+- 数据集: **What Disease does this Patient Have?
 A Large-scale Open Domain Question Answering Dataset from Medical Exams** (https://github.com/jind11/MedQA?tab=readme-ov-file)
 ---